MadStudioRoblox/ProfileService/docs/troubleshooting.md

         can take up to 15 seconds to load.
 If implemented correctly, ProfileService will load profiles as fast as the Roblox API allows it when the player joins a server without a server hop.
 It's recommended to release profiles right before universe teleports to speed up session lock releasing and further preventing time penalties related to server hopping as much as possible.
+        If your profiles load slower than 1 to 2 seconds on a constant basis, continue reading this topic.

 **MAKE SURE YOUR [ProfileService](/ProfileService/tutorial/settingup/) MODULE IS UP TO DATE**